Cordée de la Réussite "Languages and Cultures of the World"

 Meeting with students and alumni

-During group days, or during specific meetings organized at Inalco, we will endeavor to enable high school students to ask their questions about orientation, studying in higher education, the courses and opportunities that Inalco can offer, and humanities studies at university more generally.
-We'll be doing all we can to give high-school students, especially those in their final year, the opportunity to meet Inalco graduates: by sharing their professional and personal experiences, they'll be able to show students that a career and professional orientation are also built through encounters and opportunities.
-And that, with a good university education, it is possible to learn new skills in the field...
-Finally, it's a way of inviting students to imagine careers that are open to foreign and international horizons.
+During grouping days, or during specific meetings organized at Inalco, we will endeavor to enable high school students to ask their questions about orientation, studying in higher education, the courses and opportunities that Inalco can offer, and humanities studies at university more generally.
+We'll be doing all we can to give high-school students, especially those in their final year, the chance to meet Inalco graduates: by sharing their professional and personal experiences, they'll be able to show students that a career and professional orientation are also built through encounters and opportunities.
+And that with a good university education, it's possible to learn new skills in the field...
+A way, finally, of inviting students to imagine careers that are open to foreign and international horizons.

 Specific support, based on voluntary participation, will be offered to roped high school students during the "Portes Ouvertes" organized by Inalco at the beginning of 2025, in order to best support their orientation project.